vegapit/piston2dtemplate/README.md

 # Piston2dTemplate

-This small library intends to be a code template to quickly develop small apps and games using the [Piston game Engine](https://github.com/PistonDevelopers/piston).
-The project comprises 2 examples on how to use it:
+This small library intends to be a coding template to quickly develop small apps and games using the [Piston game Engine](https://github.com/PistonDevelopers/piston).
+The project comprises 2 examples which show how to use it:

 1. Mandelbrot Set Browser